 At this point we would like to thank Olga Karayiannis from the bottom of our hearts for her incredible hospitality.
 She went out of her way to make sure we made the most of our presence at this walking festival.
 Olga is the soul and driving force of Andros Routes.
 Without her tireless efforts all those ancient pathways on the island would still remain buried under tons of dirt and oblivion.
 We are very happy to call Olga a friend we’ll always look forward to meeting every time we’re on Andros Island.

 Come join us at the Andros On Foot hiking festival!

 We are pretty sure that the festival’s huge success will repeat itself in the years to come.
 Therefore, it wouldn’t be a bad idea to plan a trip to Andros during this hiking event.
 Fast Ferries, the ferry company we always choose for our frequent trips to Andros, usually offers discounts in autumn and off-season prices at Andros hotels are extremely affordable.
 So, check out the festival’s official website for more information and see you there!

 Like our article?
 Pin this image!

-Disclosure: Fast Ferries kindly offered us tickets to and from Andros for our recent trip free of charge.
+Disclosure: Fast Ferries kindly offered us complimentary tickets to and from Andros for our recent trip.
 However, as always, we express nothing but our very own and honest opinion about the experience we had.